Picard language: Recognition

 Belgium's French Community gave full official recognition to Picard as a regional language along with Walloon, Gaumais (Lorraine), Champenois (Champagne) and Lorraine German in its 1990 decree.
 The French government has not followed suit and has not recognized Picard as an official regional language (in line with its policy of linguistic unity, which allows for only one official language in France, as per the French Constitution), but some reports have recognized Picard as a language distinct from French.

 A 1999 report by Bernard Cerquiglini, the director of the Institut national de la langue française (National Institute of the French Language) stated:

 The gap has continued to widen between French and the varieties of langues d'oïl, which today we would call "French dialects"; Franc-comtois, Walloon, Picard, Norman, Gallo, Poitevin, Saintongeais, Bourguignon-morvandiau, Lorrain must be accepted among the regional languages of France; by placing them on the list [of French regional languages], they will be known from then on as langues d'oïl.

 Even if it has no official status as a language in France, Picard, along with all the other languages spoken in France, benefits from actions led by the Culture Minister's General Delegation for the French language and the languages of France (la Délégation générale à la langue française et aux langues de France).

 Origins

-Spread of Picard (Picard, Chti, Rouchi, etc.)

 Picard, like French, is one of the langues d'oïl and belongs to the Gallo-Roman family of languages.
 It consists of all the varieties used for writing (scriptae) in the north of France from before 1000 (in the south of France at that time the Occitan language was used).
 Often, the langues d'oïl are referred to simply as Old French.

 Picard is phonetically quite different from the North-central langues d'oïl, which evolved into modern French.
 Among the most notable traits, the evolution in Picard towards palatalization is less marked than in the central langues d'oïl in which it is particularly striking; //k// or //ɡ// before //j//, tonic //i// and //e//, as well as in front of tonic //a// and //ɔ// (from earlier *au; the open //o// of the French porte) in central Old French but not in Picard: